MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputmouseinfo_mousedata.md

 A positive value indicates that the wheel was rotated forward (away from the user) or tilted to the right; a negative value indicates that the wheel was rotated backward (toward the user) or tilted to the left.

 > [!NOTE]
 > [MouseData](injectedinputmouseinfo_mousedata.md) is of type `uint`, which doesn't support negative values.
-You must use an unchecked block or use a temporary local variable (see [InjectedInputMouseInfo](injectedinputmouseinfo.md) for an example).
+You must use an unchecked block or a temporary local variable (see [InjectedInputMouseInfo](injectedinputmouseinfo.md) for an example).

 - [XDown](injectedinputmouseinfo_mousedata.md) or [XUp](injectedinputmouseinfo_mousedata.md): 1 for XBUTTON1 or 2 for XBUTTON2XBUTTON1 and XBUTTON2 are additional buttons used on many mouse devices, often for forward and backward navigation in Web browsers.
 They return the same data as standard mouse buttons.